 AFK - Market Vectors Africa ETF

-AFK follows the Dow Jones Africa Titans 50 Index, which focuses on companies that are located in Africa, are listed on the African Stock Exchange or conduct 50% of their business in the region.
+AFK follows the Dow Jones Africa Titans 50 Index.
+This index focuses on companies that are located in Africa and are listed on the African Stock Exchange.
+These companies also conduct 50% of their business in the region.

-And along with holding equities, AFK also uses derivatives such as forwards, futures, swaps and option that help track the correlating index.
+And along with holding equities, AFK also uses derivatives such as forwards, futures, swaps, and options that help track the correlating index.
 Some of the top holdings in the fund and index are Nigerian Breweries, Tullow Oil, Attijariwafa Bank, and Orascom Construction.

 EZA - iShares MSCI South Africa Index ETF

-EZA targets South Africa by tracking the MSCI South Africa Index, which targets publicly traded securities in the South African equity market.
+EZA targets South Africa by tracking the MSCI South Africa Index, which focuses on publicly traded securities in the South African equity market.
 Some of the top holdings include MTN Group, Sasol LTD, and Naspers LTD. Some of the top sectors represented in the fund are Financials, Materials, Telecommunications, and Consumer Discretionary.

 GAF - SPDR S&P Emerging Middle East & Africa ETF

-GAF targets both Africa and the Middle East by correlating with the S&P Mid-East and Africa BMI Index (STBMMEU).
+GAF targets Africa and the Middle East by correlating with the S&P Mid-East and Africa BMI Index (STBMMEU).
 It includes some of the same top holdings as EZA but also includes AngloGold, Impala Platinum, and Firstand.
 Some of the top sectors represented in the SPDR are Financials, Materials, Telecommunications, and Consumer Discretionary.

-So if Africa is where you want to be (investment wise), then research some of these Africa ETFs and see if they are a fit for your portfolio, but that is the current list we have as of now.

-And while some of these funds may be attractive, be sure to conduct thorough research before making any trades.
+So if Africa is where you want to be (investment-wise), you should research some Africa ETFs and see if they fit your portfolio.
+While some of these funds may be attractive, be sure to conduct thorough research before making any trades.

 Check the history of the ETF, understand the risks, watch the fund in action and see how it reacts to different market conditions.
 Also, take a look at what is in the funds as many ETFs may contain derivatives such as futures and options.